abrampers/PRO-BOOK/README.md

 php -S localhost:5000
 ```

-## Features and Advantages of This Project
+## Features
-#### List of Features
 - **Browse** : You can search any books do you want and view its detail.
 The detail contains title, author, synopsis, cover, ratings, and list of reviews.
 - **Order** : When you on the book's detail page, you can order the book by choosing the amount of the book and click on the Order Button.
 - **History** : You can see your history of orders.
 - **Review** : On your history page, you can click **review** button in order to give review about your purchased books.
 You can give the rating and comment about the book.
 - **View Profile** : You can view your profile on the profile page.
 - **Edit Profile** : On the profile page, you can click **edit** button and change some personal information about you.
 You are allowed to change your profile picture, name, address, and phone number.

-#### Advantages of this project
+## Implemented Libraries
 We build this project from **scratch**.
 We **create** our own library to support this project.
 They are scalable and easy to use.
 List of our own library:
 - [**Router**](#router)
 - [**Request**](#request)